-Our innovative brine management solutions maximize your freshwater recovery and minimize waste products, reducing your disposal costs.
-We help optimize costs with the correct blend of membrane and evaporator crystallizer solutions to achieve zero liquid discharge.
+Our innovative brine management solutions maximize freshwater recovery and minimize waste products, reducing disposal costs.
+We optimize costs with the correct blend of membrane and evaporator crystallizer solutions.

 How to Avoid Day Zero With Zero Liquid Discharge

-There has been much discussion about how residents of Cape Town can reduce their intake to prevent Day Zero, but what about industries?
-New technology offers options for industrial facilities to make more clean water from wastewater by achieving the pinnacle of water treatment targets – zero liquid discharge (ZLD).
+Much discussion has centered around how the residents of Cape Town can reduce their intake to prevent Day Zero (i.e. severe water restrictions).
+But what about industries?
+New technology offers options for industrial facilities to make more clean water from wastewater by achieving the pinnacle of water treatment targets: zero liquid discharge (ZLD).

-Nearly four million people living in and around Cape Town are grappling with its worst drought in 85 years that has been caused by alarmingly low rainfall over three consecutive years.
+Nearly four million people living in and around Cape Town are grappling with the city’s worst drought in 85 years, which has been caused by alarmingly low rainfall over three consecutive years.
 While several areas around the world have been under stressed water conditions for extended periods, Cape Town is the first major city in the world to be affected this harshly by a water crisis in the recent past.

 Response to Day Zero

 The city has attempted to provide temporary relief to its residents by setting up water stations at various locations and is asking residents to consume less than 50 litres per day.
 Further extreme measures may be necessary, as the government tries to find a long-term solution.
 The response to the Day Zero crisis has resulted in a push far beyond Cape Town’s municipal limits to make people aware of the amount of water they consume.

-While much of water conservation efforts have been targeted at domestic activities, it is important that agriculture and industry also contribute to preserving our precious water resources.
-Treating water on industrial or agricultural sites not only lowers water consumption through re-use, but also protects rivers and lakes – the ultimate source of freshwater.
-Understanding that droughts stress these water bodies, protecting them from pollution becomes even more important, as pollutants concentrate to higher levels when less water is available.
+While much of water conservation efforts have been targeted at residential activities, agriculture and industry must also contribute to preserving precious water resources.
+Treating water on industrial or agricultural sites not only lowers water consumption through re-use, but also protects rivers and lakes—the ultimate source of freshwater.
+By understanding that droughts stress these water bodies, protecting them from pollution becomes even more important, as pollutants concentrate to higher levels when less water is available.